ninhlv-9984/portfolio-tracking/PROJECT_CONTEXT.md

 ## 📋 Project Overview

-A full-stack cryptocurrency portfolio tracking application that allows users to manage their crypto investments with real-time price tracking, profit/loss calculations, and transaction history.
+A full-stack cryptocurrency portfolio tracking application with **user authentication** that allows users to manage their crypto investments with real-time price tracking, profit/loss calculations, and transaction history.
+Each user has their own isolated portfolio data.

 ## 🏗️ Architecture